Journey to an ESOP & Beyond

 • Delegation and structured processes enable scalable growth.

-• ESOP alignment fosters ownership mindset and intentionality.
+• ESOP alignment fosters an ownership mindset and intentionality.

 Resources & Next Steps